Priyanshi-Gandhe/pri-demo/README.md

 # pri-demo
-this is my  first Git repository
+this is my  first Git repository. author-priyanshi gandhe